Saluki/nestjs-template/README.md

 Before starting, make sure you have at least those components on your workstation:

 - An up-to-date release of [NodeJS](https://nodejs.org/) such as 20.x and NPM
-- A database such as MariaDB, MySQL or PostgreSQL.
+- A database such as PostgreSQL.
 You may use the provided `docker-compose` file.

 [Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.